 The great news is you won't need to start from scratch when putting your contract in writing.
 When using Rocket Lawyer, you can create Condominium Leases very easily.
 Your agreement will be assembled step by step as you answer simple questions to provide information.
 Typically, for this level of customization, you could ultimately end up paying a traditional law firm a few hundred dollars, if not more, in fees.

 Condominium Leases each come with their own checklist of tips on what to do next.
-You also can engage with the document in one or all of these ways: making edits, downloading it as a PDF document or Word file, printing it out, and getting digital signatures via RocketSign®.
+You also can engage with the document in one or all of these ways: making edits, downloading it as a PDF document or Word file, printing it out, and getting electronic signatures via RocketSign®.
 Finally, as a best practice, you should give a copy of the fully signed contract to the tenant.
 You might also like to browse our larger repository of real estate legal documents.

 The law often evolves over time.
 If you've got any doubts about property rental laws, you can always ask a lawyer.
 Seeking out an attorney to review your Condo Rental Agreement could take a lot of time if you attempt to do it alone.
 An alternate approach could be via the Rocket Lawyer On Call® network.
 Premium members are able to request a document review from an experienced attorney or ask other questions.
 As a property owner or manager, you can be confident that Rocket Lawyer is here by your side.